mtalvi/smart-chunking/README.md

 ---

-**🎯 Bottom Line**: Smart-Chunking provides 95% accurate Ansible log detection through an easy-to-use web interface, with flexible LLM integration that delivers intelligent solution generation using your choice of local or cloud AI models.
+**🎯 Bottom Line**: Smart-Chunking provides highly accurate Ansible log detection through a 4-detector hybrid approach via an easy-to-use web interface, with flexible LLM integration that delivers intelligent solution generation using your choice of local or cloud AI models.